The Government of Canada

 Public and Government

-The Canadian High Arctic Research Station (CHARS) will be located in Cambridge Bay, NU, a Hamlet with a population of approximately 1,600.
+The Canadian High Arctic Research Station (CHARS) is located in Cambridge Bay, NU, a Hamlet with a population of approximately 1,600.
 The project consists of 4 main buildings - two triplexes, a Field Maintenance Building (FMB), and a Main Research Building (MRB).

 The triplexes are residential units, that house both Canadian and International teams comprised primarily of scientists and researchers.